 Calorie density was never something taught during any science classes I took growing up.
 I mean, shit, nutrition classes aren’t really a thing for more kids I feel like.
 Or most adults for that matter!
 So yeah.
 Me and calorie density?
 We had our first meeting in 2019.

 I’m a really big believer that, when it comes to “diet,” there’s room for everything in moderation.
-But as someone who absolutely loves to eat (oral fixation, anyone?), learning how to identify calorie dense foods and strategically stock my fridge with foods low in calorie density (and/or high in nutrient density!) has really been a game changer.
+But as someone who absolutely loves to eat (oral fixation, anyone?), learning how to identify calorie dense foods and choosing foods to stock my fridge with that are low in calorie density (and/or high in nutrient density!) has really been a game changer.